Upcoming Sessions

 See All Upcoming Sessions

 Strengths-based Leadership: Creating Workplaces that Work Note: This workshop has limited capacity.
-This is an online, interactive workshop on February 26, 2026, from 8:45am-12pm ET.
+This is an online, interactive workshop on May 14, 2026, from 8:50am-12pm ET.
 Participants will use Zoom to join with both video and audio.
 This workshop is sponsored by The Region IV Public Health Training Center.
 Training Overview “Culture eats strategy for breakfast.”
 Vibrant workplace culture helps retain staff and improve productivity, while toxic culture does the opposite.
 Leaders shape both the direction of their organizations and also shape the culture.
 Successful leaders are self-aware and recognize their roles in shaping culture.
 They can identify strengths in themselves and others and know how to leverage them to build a productive culture.
 This workshop uses Gallup’s CliftonStrengths assessment to help emerging and established public health leaders navigate the path of building positive workplace culture through understanding their strengths.
 Prior to the workshop, all participants will take the CliftonStrengths assessment and receive descriptions of their top five strengths.
 These results will be discussed in depth during the workshop through the lens of leadership and creating workplace culture.
 This workshop also includes use of the Team Strengths Grid, which helps to visualize the collective strengths for teams of all sizes.
 The workshop will be highly interactive and participatory and will provide avenues to help participants bring CliftonStrengths back to their own teams.
-About the Trainer Dr. Ariela Freedman is an experienced trainer with 25 years of experience in education and public health, including CDC, state and local public health departments, nonprofits, and schools.
-She also works with corporate clients and health care professionals, with a specific focus on empowering women.
-As a Gallup-certified CliftonStrengths coach, she facilitates workshops that develop skills in leadership, management, communication, and team building.
+About the Trainer Ariela Freedman, PhD, MPH, MAT, is an experienced trainer with 25 years of experience in education and public health, including CDC, state and local public health departments, nonprofits, and select corporate clients.
+As a Gallup-certified CliftonStrengths coach and a certified Lego Serious Play facilitator, she leads workshops that develop skills in leadership, management, communication, and team building.
 Ariela’s workshops are known for being interactive, creative, fun, and designed for immediate use.
 She is also a career transition coach who helps people make career shifts that are aligned with their strengths and values.
 Ariela has a PhD in Behavioral Sciences and Health Education from Emory University and an MPH from the University of Minnesota.
 Ariela also has a Master of Arts in Teaching.
 Ariela began her career as a high school English, Drama, and Debate teacher in Chicago.
-She later directed health programming at Head Start in Minneapolis, then served as an Assistant Professor in the Rollins School of Public Health at Emory University.
-In addition to her consulting work, Ariela is a recording artist and sings with her synagogue choir and her trio, The Mamalehs.
-She also teaches art workshops in her home art studio.
+She later directed health programming at Head Start in Minneapolis, was an ORISE fellow at CDC, then served as an Assistant Professor in the Rollins School of Public Health at Emory University.
+In addition to her consulting work, Ariela is a vocal recording artist and teaches art workshops in her home studio.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,404,138.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.
+The Region IV Public Health Training Center reserves the right to cancel this course due to low registration and/or other factors outside our control.
 Read more

 Note: This is a recording of a webinar held on November 11, 2020.
 Training Overview During the COVID-19 pandemic, long-standing systemic health and social inequities have been exposed and increased the risk of COVID-19 for certain populations.
 During this webinar we will discuss how systemic racism has historically prevented Latinx communities from accessing healthcare and other economic opportunities.
 We will discuss the impact COVID-19 is having on the Latinx community and how we must look at the systemic issue of race and health disparities as we move forward.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
 About the Trainers Dr. Valeria Cantos was born and raised in Quito, Ecuador.
 She completed her medical school in Ecuador, then she moved to Atlanta for her Internal Medicine residency at Emory University.
 After acting as a year as a Chief Resident, she completed her Infectious Disease fellowship at Emory.
 She is now an Assistant Professor at the Division of Infectious Diseases at Emory University, and an attending physician at Grady Memorial Hospital, Emory University Hospital, and the Grady Infectious Disease Clinic (IDP).
 Dr. Paulina Rebolledo was born in Mexico City, Mexico.
 She completed Internal Medicine specialty, Infectious Disease and Medical Microbiology fellowship at Emory University as well as Masters in Clinical Research.
 She currently holds dual appointments in the Division of Infectious Disease and Department of Global Health at Emory University and is an attending physician at Grady Memorial Hospital and the Grady Infectious Disease Clinic (IDP).
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more